-- 3.3.1 At present, the College's Higher Education Provision is operated through a partnership agreement with either Huddersfield University or Sheffield Hallam University.
-The College is recognised as a delivery partner and all students on these courses are students of the relevant University (depending on the course). - 3.3.2 All fees for Higher Education courses (either part-time or full-time) are set by the relevant University and all correspondence around tuition fee and maintenance loans plus fee payments will be handled by their finance department.
+- 3.3.1 At present, the College's Higher Education Provision is operated through a partnership agreement with The University of Huddersfield.
+The College is recognised as a delivery partner and all students on these courses are students of The University of Huddersfield. - 3.3.2 All fees for Higher Education courses (either part-time or full-time) are set by the relevant University and all correspondence around tuition fee and maintenance loans plus fee payments will be handled by their finance department.
 All queries relating to these fees should be directed to the relevant University. - 3.3.3 The College will state fees as set by the relevant University on its website and in all communications with potential students.